-Part 4 International Migration
+Section 4: International Migration

 Over the past decades, shifts in Jewish population size in the major regions of the world were primarily determined by large-scale international migration.
-Unfortunately, international migration of Jews is only imperfectly documented.
-Currently, only Israel annually records Jewish immigrants as such by country of origin (Israel Central Bureau of Statistics).
+Unfortunately, international migration of Jews is guite imperfectly documented.
+Currently, only Israel annually records Jewish immigrants as such by single country of origin (Israel Central Bureau of Statistics).
 Israeli data, compared over several successive years, may provide, under certain conditions, a sense of the intensity of parallel migration movements of Jews to other countries, although there also are differences in the timing, volume, direction, and characteristics of migrants (DellaPergola 2009a; Amit et al. 2010).
-Some countries do have records of annual numbers of migrants from Israel, though not distinguishing between Jews and non-Jews (US Department of Homeland Security 2013).
-Jewish organizations, like the Hebrew Immigrant Aid Society (HIAS 2013) in the US or the Zentralwohlfhartsstelle in Germany, record Jewish immigrants on a yearly basis, but the global picture of Jewish migration remains incomplete.
+Some countries do have records of annual numbers of migrants from Israel, though not distinguishing between Jews and non-Jews (US Department of Homeland Security 2013; Eurostat 2015). organizations, like HIAS (formerly the Hebrew Immigrant Aid Society) (HIAS 2013) in the US or the Zentralwohlfhartsstelle in Germany, record Jewish immigrants on a yearly basis, but the global picture of Jewish migration remains incomplete.

 Jewish international migration reached one of its highest peaks ever when the former Soviet Union (FSU) opened its doors to emigration at the end of 1989.
-Of the estimated total 1.7 million FSU migrants between 1989 and 2015 including non-Jewish household members, over one million migrated to Israel, over 300,000 to the US, and over 225,000 to Germany.
-Israel's share of the total increased from 18 % in 1989 to 83 % in the peak years of 1990-1991.
-It then decreased to 41 % in 2002-2004 and increased again to 71 % in 2010-2012.
-The decrease for the US as a destination for FSU migrants in the first decade and a half of the 21st century is noticeable, as is the parallel decrease in the attractiveness of Germany over the past ten years.
-These significant increases and decreases reflect the changing incidence of push factors in the FSU during times of rapid geopolitical change and shifts in economic opportunities, and real or expected disruptions in the environment affecting Jewish life, namely the relationship between society at large and the Jews.
+Of the estimated total 1.7 million FSU migrants between 1989 and 2015 including non-Jewish household members, over one million migrated to Israel, over 300,000 to the US, and over 225,000 to Germany, Israel's share of the total increased from 18% in 1989 to 83% in the peak years of 1990-1991.
+It then decreased to 41% in 2002-2004 and increased again to 71% in 2010-2012.
+The decrease for the US as a destination for FSU migrants since the onset of the 21st century is noticeable, as is the parallel decrease in the attractiveness of Germany over the past ten years.
+These significant increases and decreases reflect the changing incidence of push factors in the FSU during times of rapid geopolitical change and shifts in economic opportunities, and real or expected disruptions in the societal environment affecting Jewish life.
 They also reflect the different and significantly variable legal provisions related to migration and socioeconomic options in the main countries of destination.

 Beginning with 1948, Israel was the main recipient of Jewish international migration.
-It gathered 69 % of all Jewish migration between 1948 and 1968, and about 60 % between 1969 and 2015 (Amit and DellaPergola 2016).
+It gathered 69% of all Jewish migration between 1948 and 1968, and about 60% between 1969 and 2015 (Amit and DellaPergola 2016).
 Clearly migration, or rather a net migration balance to Israel, decreases the Diaspora Jewish population and increases Israel's Jewish population.
-Table 7 shows the number of immigrants to Israel by country of origin in 2014 and 2015.
+Table 7 shows the number of immigrants to Israel by country of origin in 2015 and 2016.
 The data reflect the Law of Return, not the core Jewish population, definition.